JADE-V-V/JADE/docs/source/usage/benchmarks.rst

       expect a single library (e.g. ``31c``), activation ones require
       two: an activation library and a transport one for all zaids that cannot be activated (e.g. ``99c-31c``).
+    * The irradiation and activation files if present for a SDDR benchmark should be placed in the same folder as the input file.
     * In activation benchmarks, the library that is considered the assessed one is always the activation library (i.e. the first provided).
 No track is kept during the post-processing of which was the transport library used